-Number of passenger EV and FCEV
+Shares for passenger EV and FCEV

 EVs are emblematic of the energy transition and strong growth in sales is evident across Europe.
-From a demand perspective their development is driven by air pollution concerns, energy efficiency and $CO_2$ emission reduction.
+From a demand perspective their development is driven by air pollution concerns, energy efficiency and CO_2 emission reduction.
 Passenger vehicles currently account for the highest share in the total transport fleet.
-To reach the climatic targets, the decarbonisation of the passenger sector will be driven by a fast uptake of Electrical Vehicles (EVs) and Fuel Cell Electrical Vehicles (FCEVs).
+To reach the climatic targets, the decarbonisation of the passenger sector will be driven mainly by a fast uptake of Electrical Vehicles (EVs).